 with it new priorities and a list of needed policy changes.
 The outcome of the

-race hasn't changed that reality.
-For example, thirty years ago we had a 1
+race didn’t change that reality.
+For example, three decades ago we had a 1

 percent vacancy rate and people spent half their income on housing.
 Unfortunately,